 Part 2: Create a calculator app in Visual Studio that can calculate the sum of x & y and publish it to Azure

-The first thing to do if you have not downloaded visual studio is to download it from the link below.
+Note: The first thing to do if you have not downloaded visual studio is to download it from the link below.
 You can download the 2022 version but the community edition.
-Secondly, make sure that you get Visual Studio download azure development kits alongside.
+Secondly, make sure that you get Visual Studio download Azure development kits alongside.

 Project Structure & Observations

-- Line 15, function name – defines the name of the function note that the name of the class can be different from that of the azure function
+1: Line 15, function name – defines the name of the function note that the name of the class can be different from that of the Azure function

-- The following line, sixteen, has the method definition, it gets called by the function run time when a function trigger is executed.
+2: The following line, sixteen, has the method definition, it gets called by the function run time when a function trigger is executed.
 The first run time of the function method is of the type HTTP request, it also has an attribute of type HTTP trigger.
-It is a way of saying the function should be run whenever the HTTP trigger gets executed
+That is another way of saying the function should be run whenever the HTTP trigger gets executed.

 We renamed the class to sum